mschmidty/schmidtyworksV1.0/_posts/2016-08-04-resistance-and-resilance.md

 Conveniently, and because the NRCS soils GIS layers are difficult to use, the USGS provides a [R and R model][usgs] for free that uses NRCS soils data (warning the dataset is huge - almost 1GB) for rapid assessment of areas for land management.

 ##Gotchas
 One thing to know about the NRCS soils data, and the USGS model, is that, like many other large scale GIS layers, it is not perfect.
 Many inconsistencies between GIS attributes and actual ground conditions require that all of this data be considered in the context of how it was collected.
-In other words this data should be one part of a decision making tool, and not a considered the end all analysis.
+In other words these data should be one part of a decision making tool, and not a considered the end all analysis.

 ##Precipitation Data
 We found it helpful to also use [PRISM precipitation][prism] data to add to our analysis.
 This gave another data point for our assessment as well as verified, or contradicted, the NRCS data.
 We found ourselves asking did our high R and R sites have relatively higher levels of average precipitation.
 If they did, or didn't, match the R and R model there's still nothing better than ground truthing your data.